-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages TO-2 SOW § 2.7.3 Post Turnover Services Twelve months prior to the end of the Contract Period or any extension thereof, unless otherwise specified by HHSC, the MCO must propose a Turnover Plan covering the possible turnover of the records and information maintained to either HHSC or a successor MCO.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages TO-2 SOW § 2.7.3 Post Turnover Services Twelve months prior to the end of the Contract Period or any extension thereof, unless otherwise specified by HHSC, the MCO must propose a Turnover Plan covering the possible turnover of the records and information maintained to either HHSC or a successor MCO.
 If HHSC terminates the Contract prior to the expiration of the initial Contract Period or Contract Period, then HHSC may require the MCO to propose or update the Turnover Plan sooner.
-Measured at twelve months prior to the end of the Contract Period, or any extension thereof, and ongoing until satisfactorily completed Each Day of noncompliance, and per MCO's Service Area.
+Measured at twelve months prior to the end of the Contract Period, or any extension thereof, and ongoing until satisfactorily completed Each Day of noncompliance.
 HHSC may assess up to \$1,000 per Day of noncompliance that the Turnover Plan is not submitted or is late, inaccurate, or incomplete.
 TO-3 SOW § 2.7.2 Transfer of Data and Information The MCO must transfer all data regarding the provision of Covered Services to Members to HHSC or a new MCO at the sole discretion of HHSC and as directed by HHSC.
 All transferred data must comply with the Contract requirements, including HIPAA.
-Measured at time of transfer of data and ongoing after the transfer of data until satisfactorily completed Per Day, per incident of noncompliance (failure to provide data and/or failure to provide data format), per MCO's Service Area.
-HHSC may assess up to \$10,000 per Day per incident of noncompliance, and per MCO's Service Area that the data is not submitted, is not provided in the required format, or is late, inaccurate, or incomplete.
+Measured at time of transfer of data and ongoing after the transfer of data until satisfactorily completed Per Day, per incident of noncompliance (failure to provide data and/or failure to provide data format).
+HHSC may assess up to \$10,000 per Day and per incident of noncompliance that the data is not submitted, is not provided in the required format, or is late, inaccurate, or incomplete.
+Pharmacy (PH)

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages PH-1 SOW § 2.6.53.1 Formulary and Preferred Drug List SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must allow Network Providers free access to a point-of-care web-based application accessible to smart phones, tablets, or similar technology.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages PH-1 SOW § 2.6.53.1 Formulary and Preferred Drug List SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must allow Network Providers free access to a point- of-care web-based application accessible to smart phones, tablets, or similar technology.
 The application must be operational, identify preferred/non-preferred drugs, Clinical Prior Authorizations (Clinical PAs), and any preferred drugs that can be substituted for non-preferred drugs, updated at least weekly.
 If the MCO has Clinical PAs that are identical to HHSC VDP's Clinical PAs, then the MCO can reference VDP's Texas Medicaid formulary on Epocrates.
 Ongoing Per incident of noncompliance.
 HHSC may assess up to \$10,000 for an incident of noncompliance if the web-based application is not operational, does not identify preferred/non-preferred drugs, or Clinical PAs, and any preferred drugs that can be substituted for non-preferred drugs, is not updated at least weekly.
 PH-2 SOW § 2.6.53.1 Formulary and Preferred Drug List SOW § 2.6.53.10 Specialty Drugs The MCO must adhere to HHSC's formularies and the Specialty Drug List (SDL) for drugs provided through selective specialty pharmacy contracts.
 Ongoing, Quarterly during Operations Phase Per incident of noncompliance.
 For the initial quarter of noncompliance, HHSC may assess up to \$5,000 per incident of noncompliance.
 For each subsequent quarter of noncompliance, HHSC may assess up to \$10,000 per incident of noncompliance.